GENERAL RULES GOVERNING THE USE OF THE HIREABLE FACILITIES AT PIERREMONT HALL

 Nothing shall be done on or in relation to the premises in contravention of the law relating to betting, gaming and lotteries, and the persons or organisations responsible for functions held in Pierremont Hall shall ensure that the requirements of the relevant legislation are strictly observed.

-Please advise your guests that biodegradable confetti only, may be used, and can only be thrown on the portico area immediately outside the ceremony room: confetti cannot be thrown in the ceremony room or in the public park.
+Please advise your guests that biodegradable confetti only, may be used, and can only be thrown on the portico area immediately outside the ceremony room: confetti cannot be thrown in The Chamber Hall or in the public park.

 Appropriate licences must be obtained, and a copy given to the EBM before any stage play is undertaken in the building or in its grounds.